-The problem: With thousands of employees in the outer boroughs of New York City, this Fortune 100 company wanted new space to support their employees’ desire to avoid a long commute on public transit to the central HQ.
+The problem: with thousands of employees in the outer boroughs of New York City, this Fortune 100 company wanted new space to support their employees’ desire to avoid a long commute on public transport to the central HQ.

-The solution: Its leadership turned to WeWork for help in designing a solution for a WFNH option.
-So it decided to offer passes to nearly 2,000 employees in Brooklyn and Queens so they could utilize a new satellite office that is closer to their homes.
+The solution: its leadership turned to WeWork for help in designing a solution for a WFNH option.
+So it decided to offer passes to nearly 2,000 employees in Brooklyn and Queens so they could utilise a new satellite office that is closer to their homes.

-The result: The company has been able to empower employees with a choice of which office space to visit.
-This has allowed the company to prioritize geographical convenience and safety while facilitating space for productive, focused work.
+The result: the company has been able to empower employees with a choice of which office space to visit.
+This has allowed the company to prioritise geographical convenience and safety while facilitating space for productive, focused work.

-The problem: When COVID-19 hit, an essential APAC global insurance provider needed to continue normal operations, but it was not equipped to provide workspace options to its employees that prioritized safety and collaboration.
+The problem: when COVID-19 hit, an essential APAC global insurance provider needed to continue normal operations, but it was not equipped to provide workspace options to its employees that prioritised safety and collaboration.

-The solution: With WeWork, it was able to determine that a decentralization strategy would best serve its teams, so it opted for a hub-and-spoke model, quickly moving from one central HQ to several temporary satellite offices across the company’s primary city.
-This gave employees reduced commute times, more space for social distancing, and room to continue collaborative in-person work as needed.
+The solution: with WeWork, it was able to determine that a decentralisation strategy would best serve its teams, so it opted for a hub-and-spoke model, quickly moving from one central HQ to several temporary satellite offices across the company’s primary city.
+This gave employees reduced commute times, more space for social distancing and room to continue collaborative in-person work as needed.

-The solution: WeWork became a partner to the company, advising and strategizing with it on a system of decentralized global satellite offices that range in size dependent on local needs.
+The solution: WeWork became a partner to the company, advising and strategising with it on a system of decentralised global satellite offices that range in size dependent on local needs.

 3. Intentional collaboration hubs

-The result: Employees now have the freedom of choice to continue WFH for individualized tasks or returning to a newly designed supplemental space for productive meetings and group activities that foster innovation and teamwork.
+The result: employees now have the freedom of choice to continue WFH for individualised tasks or returning to a newly designed supplemental space for productive meetings and group activities that foster innovation and teamwork.